-Best Enamel Tea Kettle (the classic camping kettle)
+Best Enamel Tea Kettle (the classic campfire kettle)

-If you camped as a kid do remember these?
-Made from three-ply steel, this compact percolator weighs in at only around one pound.
+Made from three-ply steel, this kettle weighs in at only around one pound.
 No matter how hot the kettle gets, the handle should stay cool.
 It’s affordable and, as a perk, it’s pretty!
 You can’t go wrong with this tried and true campfire kettle.

-A compact kettle as well as stainless steel, the Snow Peak Camping Kettle has two handles, making it easier to remove from a heat source and easier to pour.
+A compact kettle as well as stainless steel, the Snow Peak Kettle has two handles, making it easier to remove from a heat source and easier to pour.
 It holds three to five cups and is even dishwasher safe.
 This is an excellent choice for couples and small families as it will hold enough water for your needs.
 We also like the larger spout on this pot making pouring more precise.

 If you need an option that doesn’t take up space and can be a conversation piece, give this one a go!
 Be aware, it is not intended for use over a large, open flame.
 A single burner propane stove or something else with a small, controlled flame is best.
-The lid does completely cover the top, though, so it is ideal for use if the conditions are a smidge dirty.
-This is a great camping kettle or pot.
+The does have a secure lid, so is ideal for use if the conditions are a bit dirty and windy.
+This would make a fun camping kettle.

-Made from aluminum, this kettle is lightweight and also comes with a carrying bag, so you can just hook it on to any bag, without having to make space for it.
+Made from aluminum, this kettle is lightweight and also comes with a storage bag, so you can just hook it on to the outside of any pack, without having to make space for it.
 It works well over an open flame as well as a controlled flame.

 While our own campfire kettle is older than I am, the style and shape is similar to this one, and it is our go-to, favorite kettle.

-A cute little kettle that would display well, if you love cast iron, this camping water pot is for you.
-It weighs in at six pounds and holds two quarts, so it’s not great for backpacking, but if you’re setting up camp for a few days and plan to be using your campfire as a main source of hot water, this option is pretty and practical.
+A cute little kettle that would display well, and if you love cast iron, this camping water pot is for you!
+Heavy, it weighs in at six pounds and holds two quarts, so it’s not great for backpacking, but if you’re setting up camp for a few days and plan to be using your campfire as a main source of hot water, this option is both pretty and very practical.

 How to use a camping tea kettle over a campfire